MicrosoftDocs/xamarin-docs/docs/ios/platform/healthkit.md

 The `ReactToHealthCarePermissions()` callback will be called after the user has interacted with the permissions dialog and is passed two pieces of information: a `bool` value that will be `true` if the user has interacted with the permissions dialog and an `NSError` which, if non-null, indicates some kind of error associated with presenting the permissions dialog.

 > [!IMPORTANT]
-> **NOTE:** To be clear about the arguments to this function: the _success_ and _error_ parameters do not indicate whether the user has granted permission to access Health Kit data!
+> To be clear about the arguments to this function: the _success_ and _error_ parameters do not indicate whether the user has granted permission to access Health Kit data!
 They only indicate that the user has been given the opportunity to permit access to the data.

 To confirm whether the app has access to the data, the `HKHealthStore.GetAuthorizationStatus()` is used, passing in `HKQuantityTypeIdentifierKey.HeartRate`.
 Based on the status returned, the app enables or disables the ability to enter data.
 There is no standard user experience for dealing with a denial of access and there are many possible options.
 In the example app, the status is set on a `HeartRateModel` singleton object that, in turn, raises relevant events.